 I had a dream to travel to an African kingdom.
 And visit its ruling king and queen.
 When my treasured dream got realized, I was elated.
 And being up close king & queen was an exciting experience.

-You might be curious to know about this fascinating kingdom of exotic Africa.
+You might be curious to know about this fascinating kingdom of Africa.
 Let me reveal all.
 I am not talking about any human kingdom.
 I am talking about the kingdom of animals, Masai Mara.
 And its reigning king and queen, roaring lion and ferocious lioness.

 Masai Mara National Reserve in Kenya, Africa, is one of the spectacular wildlife reserves in world to have enthralling game viewing.
 Wildlife is so abundant in Masai Mara that there is almost a sure shot possibility of spotting big five and big cats.
 More so when visitors stay in Masai Mara wildlife reserve with the option for three days safari.
 And I did the same.
 I traveled from Nairobi to Masai Mara reserve in Safari van in scenic five hours drive.